-The saved labor hours can move from busy-work to tasks that can more positively impact your business.
-Instead of worrying about if reservations and availability are simply updated, you can focus on more strategic tasks like pricing strategy and distribution management.
+The saved labor hours move from busy work to tasks that can more positively impact your business.
+Instead of worrying about if reservations and availability are simply updated, you can focus on more strategic tasks like dynamic pricing strategy and distribution management.

-Tambourine put it best in one of their recent posts for revenue managers when they said it’s essential to go from “organized to optimized.”
-Property managers, revenue managers, and distribution managers are highly organized people, simply because it’s an essential piece of their job.
+Property managers, revenue managers, and distribution managers are highly organized people simply because it’s an essential piece of their job.
 But, once technology automates various processes, they can spend their time optimizing rather than organizing.

-By means of an automated channel management system, properties can join more distribution channels and have more data on which sites perform better based on their property type, guest type, location or booking model.
+Using an automated channel management system, properties can join more distribution channels and have more data on which sites perform better based on their property type, customer base, location, or booking model.
 More distribution channels mean reaching more travelers, which is critical in the low season, and reaching those travelers searching for a niche product.
-By using OTAs, meta searches, B2B wholesale or niche accommodation booking sites, you make sure you’re visible to the right type of guest.
+By using OTAs, metasearch apps, GDS, B2B wholesale, bed banks, or niche accommodation booking sites, you make sure you’re visible to the right type of guest.

-Moreover, depending on a property’s distribution mix, you may want to withhold inventory from lower margin channels or list your rooms at different prices because of price sensitivity.
+Moreover, depending on a property’s distribution mix, you may want to withhold inventory from lower margin channels and your booking engine, or list your rooms at different prices because of price sensitivity.
 It’s not about distributing your inventory on every channel, but about delivering the right inventory to the right people at the right time.

-Recently, Expedia CEO Dara Khosrowshahi said “OTAs are a cheap source for new customers.
-But return guests are the most profitable if they come back to you.” according to a blog post from Duetto Research.
-A channel manager can help get a property into a traveler’s mind and then it’s up to the property to get that guest to come back and book with them directly.
+A few years ago, former Expedia CEO Dara Khosrowshahi said “OTAs are a cheap source for new customers.
+But return guests are the most profitable if they come back to you”.
+A hotel channel manager can help get a property into a traveler’s mind, and then it’s up to the property to get that guest to come back and book with them directly.

-Channel management opens up the opportunity for property awareness in big, small, broad, and niche marketplaces without the worry or hassle of overbookings and other mistakes.
-And of course, there’s always the hope that a traveler finds a property on a channel but ends up on the brand.com website and decides to book direct (i.e. The Billboard Effect).
+Channel management opens up the opportunity for property awareness in big, small, broad, and niche marketplaces without the worry or hassle of overbookings and other mistakes that might lead to a high volume of complaints that your customer support has to handle.
+And, of course, there’s always the hope that a traveler finds a property on a channel but ends up on the brand.com website and decides to book direct (i.e., The Billboard Effect).